Beto29/Pentaho-CE-with-WSO2IS-SSO/README.md

 Role Mapping process is now complete.

 Now start the Pentaho BA server,Once the server starts.
 Try logging with TestUser1 and TestUser2.

 TestUser2 has Admin privileges and TestUser1 has Business Analyst privileges.

 While logging in as TestUser1 for the first time, Username and Role check boxes will come, select both the check boxes and select Approve option.

-Also the same thing mentioned here is also mentioned in the docx file with screenshots

 Note:Any created user in WSO2 Identity server when logging in for first time should select the Username and Role check boxes.